We renew existing buildings.

 Material Localism & Aesthetic Sustainability

-Processes of production should likewise be locally appropriate and focussed towards craftsmanship and quality rather than mass-production for profit.
+Processes of production should likewise be locally appropriate and focussed towards craftsmanship, material value and carbon efficiency rather than mass-production for profit.
 Quality and longevity need to take over from profit extraction as the main parameters we evaluate what gets made.